 Asset Upload

-How to upload assets to Omnium via external URLs, form files, and binary streams.
+How to upload assets to Omnium via external URLs and binary streams.

 Omnium supports multiple methods for uploading assets.
 This page covers the upload mechanisms and best practices.